Jamesits/selfCA/README.md

 #### Sign cert by intermediate CA
 Note: if your private key is generated on another machine, transfer `www.example.com.csr.pem` back to the machine where intermediate CA keys exist.

-You will be asked if OK to sign, otherwise OpenSSL failed to generate key or CSR.
+You will be asked if OK to sign.
+If not, then OpenSSL failed to generate key or CSR.
 ```shell
 ./05-sign-cert.sh www.example.com.csr.pem www.example.com.cert.pem 365
 ```